mimblewimble/grin/doc/rangeproofs.md

 C = 2342384723497239482384234....
 ```

-This number is made up of two public keys, one that only exists as a point on curve G, and one that only exists on curve H. (More specifically, the key 113*G is only usable for signature operations when using generator G as a parameter to the ECDSA algorithm, and the key 20*H can only create a signature when using the generator H as a parameter).
+This number is made up of two public keys, one that only exists as a point on curve G, and one that only exists on curve H. (More specifically, the key 113G is only usable for signature operations when using generator G as a parameter to the ECDSA algorithm, and the key 20H can only create a signature when using the generator H as a parameter).
 In reality, the private key 113 is a very large 256 bit integer while 20 is a relatively tiny value that represents a usable currency amount, so the large number that appears on the blockchain is made up of something that looks more like:

 ```
 C = (32849234923..74932897423987G + 20H)
 ```

 Our commitments are of the form (bG + vH), where b is a blinding factor and v is the value.
-It's important to note that bG is a valid public key on G, and vH is a valid public key on H, but the large number created by adding these two values together is more or less meaningless taken on its own.
-The sum of these two values, for any possible values of b or g, will not create a public key that's valid using either generator G or H, and G and H don't "add together" to create a third generator.
+It's important to note that bG is a valid public key on G, and vH is a valid public key on H, but the large number created by adding these two values together is more or less meaningless in the context of either G or H taken on its own.
+The sum of these two values, for any possible values of b or g, will not create a public key that's valid using either generator G or H.

 ## Commitments to Zero